 Does it get cold in Honshu?

-onshu is Japan’s largest island.
+Honshu is Japan’s largest island.
 Major cities like Tokyo, Osaka, and Kyoto are on this island.
-For that reason, it’s popular amongst tourists and locals year-round.
+For that reason, it’s popular with tourists and locals year-round.
 Being the largest island, the climate along Honshu can vary depending on where you are.

 The northern areas have an average temperature of 0°C (32.0°F) with snowfall being commonplace during the winter.
-It’s for this reason the peaks of the mountains known as the Japanese Alps, most notably, Mt.
-Fuji, can only ever be seen snow-tipped in the winter.
-Such areas are known to be colder because Siberian winds are blown in from the Sea of Japan.
-On the other hand, the more south-western areas of Honshu tend to experience milder winters because they are out of the way.
-Therefore, major cities like the aforementioned Tokyo, Osaka, and Kyoto tend to have winters with average temperatures ranging from 4 – 5°C (39.2 – 41.0°F).
-While warmer than Hokkaido, layers of clothing remain vital to combat the biting chill.
-It’s also important to never underestimate what can happen.
-Although uncommon, snow in major cities is a possibility and can cause hazards without measures in the form of snow tires or boots.
+Some areas are colder because Siberian winds blow in from the Sea of Japan.
+On the other hand, the south-western areas of Honshu tend to experience milder winters.
+Therefore, major cities like Tokyo, Osaka, and Kyoto tend to have winters with average temperatures ranging from 4 – 5°C (39.2 – 41.0°F).
+Though Tokyo is warmer, exciting ski resorts are within reach.
+While warmer than Hokkaido, layers of clothing are vital to combat the biting chill.
+Although uncommon, snow in major cities is a possibility.
+It is best to be prepared with some winter boots and gear.

 Does it get cold in Shikoku?